 Counters Creek was originally a stream that flowed from Kensal Green to Chelsea Creek.
 It played an important role in natural drainage in the area but over the years it's been filled in, covered and diverted and only small sections remain visible.

-The Counters Creek flood alleviation scheme (CCFAS) was developed following widespread basement flooding caused by intense rainfalls in the Royal Borough of Kensington and Chelsea and the London Borough of Hammersmith and Fulham.
+The Counters Creek Flood Alleviation Scheme (CCFAS) was developed following widespread basement flooding caused by intense rainfalls in the Royal Borough of Kensington and Chelsea and the London Borough of Hammersmith and Fulham.

-We have been constructing flood protection measures for many basement properties affected by flooding since 2007.
+We've been constructing flood protection measures for many basement properties affected by flooding since 2007.
 These measures include: